 The vast majority of initial applications are denied and oftentimes for technical issues.
 Other times, the claimant does not know how to best represent their situation on their application.
 If your case is denied don’t be discouraged as you have the right to appeal; however, you only have 60 days to do so.

 With more than 20 years of experience representing clients who have been injured or disabled, we know what an appeal needs to include to be successful.
 We help our clients navigate the appeals process, gathering necessary information and documentation to create a persuasive disability case.

 Our law firm was recently recognized as being one of the best Workers’ Compensation Lawyers in Springdale.
 We have the experience required to successfully resolve both your Workers’ Comp claim and your Social Security Disability claim.

 We will submit the medical records to support both your Workers Compensation and Social Security Disability claim and will work closely with you to ensure your documentation is in order, your paperwork is filled out correctly, and your claims are filed in a timely fashion.
 All these aspects will aid you in becoming successful in your pursuit of the benefits you deserve.

 Dedicated Representation by a Springdale, AR Disability Attorney

 Your consultation with our team of disability lawyers is free.
-We have the experience and are dedicated to provide an honest assessment of your case so you understand the intricacies of your claim.
+We have the experience and are dedicated to providing an honest assessment of your case so you understand the intricacies of your claim.
 At your consultation, we will go over the pertinent parts of your case and counsel you on the best course of action for your situation as every claim is unique.

 Our attorneys work on a contingency basis for all of our Social Security Disability cases.
 This means you pay nothing until you receive your disability benefits.
-To schedule a free initial consultation with a Springdale, Arkansas Social Security Disability Attorney, contact the Law Office of Jason M. Hatfield, P.A., at 479-361-3575.
+To schedule a free initial consultation with a Springdale Social Security Disability Attorney, contact the Law Office of Jason M. Hatfield, P.A., at 479-361-3575.